intarchboard/program-rfced-future/draft-saintandre-rfced-model.md

 The intent is to provide an open forum by which policies related to the RFC series are defined and evolved.
-The general expectation is that all interested parties will participate in the RFCSWG, and that only under extreme circumstances should RFCSAB members need to hold "CONCERN" positions as described below.
+The general expectation is that all interested parties will participate in the RSWG, and that only under extreme circumstances should RSAB members need to hold "CONCERN" positions as described below.

-Because policy issues can be difficult and contentious, RFCSWG participants and RFCSAB members are strongly encouraged to work together in a spirit of good faith and mutual understanding to achieve rough consensus (see {{RFC7282}}).
-In particular, RFCSWG members are encouraged to take RFCSAB concerns seriously, and RFCSAB members are encouraged to clearly express their concerns early in the process and to be responsive to the community.
+Because policy issues can be difficult and contentious, RSWG participants and RSAB members are strongly encouraged to work together in a spirit of good faith and mutual understanding to achieve rough consensus (see {{RFC7282}}).
+In particular, RSWG members are encouraged to take RSAB concerns seriously, and RSAB members are encouraged to clearly express their concerns early in the process and to be responsive to the community.
 All parties are encouraged to respect the value of each stream and the long term health and viability of the RFC series.

 This process is intended to be one of continuous consultation.
-RFCSAB members should consult with their constituent stakeholders (e.g., authors, editors, tool developers, and consumers of RFCs) on an ongoing basis, so that when the time comes to consider a proposal, there should
+RSAB members should consult with their constituent stakeholders (e.g., authors, editors, tool developers, and consumers of RFCs) on an ongoing basis, so that when the time comes to consider a proposal, there should